nateliu76/character_extraction/README.md

 2. `extractCharacterLocations.getNearCoord()`

-The two methods are wrapped by `main.js`.
+The two methods are wrapped by `main.js`, you can treat it as a demo on how `extractCharacterLocations.js` is called.

 To run on command line: